ondrasouk/face-recognition-project/README.md

 and blinking.

-The project was created by Ondřej Soukeník, Pavel Vaněk and Zdeňka Varmužová as the final project in Computer programming 2.
+The project was created by Ondřej Soukeník, Pavel Vaněk and Zdeňka Varmužová as the final project in Computer programming 2 2020/2021.

+Developed and tested on Windows, Mac OS and GNU/Linux with X server.

 ## Installation